anthonytournier/csgo-gsi-to-arduino/README.md

 9. Navigate to your dekstop.
 Open the file `CSGO Light Controller`

 You should now see a CMD window with some text inside about starting server and connection status to Arduino.
 Check for any errors.
+If all good your arduino will flash all the colors in sequence once.
+Red, Blue, Green (need to swap that)

 ### Manual install